 - Place the vehicle on a level surface and hold it in an upright position.
 A slight tilt to the side can result in a false reading. - 2.
 Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Wait a few minutes until the oil settles, and then check the oil level through the engine oil level check window located at the bottom-left side of the crankcase.
+Wait a few minutes for the oil level to settle for an accurate reading, and then check the oil level through the engine oil level check window located at the bottom-left side of the crankcase.